 7. Take Advantage of Rest Stops

 One part I absolutely loved about driving in Ireland was the rest stops.
-I’m used to having rest stops in America that are just a mediocre bathroom at best, and you have to keep driving to find food.
+I’m used to having rest stops in America that are just mediocre bathrooms at best, and you have to keep driving to find food.
 Instead of having to find a grocery store in one place and a restaurant that everyone agrees on somewhere else, everything is combined here.

 They have about half a dozen different restaurants and a small grocery store in one stop.
 I don’t know why America hasn’t caught onto this yet!
 Many of them also have free Wi-Fi, so take advantage of this if you need to eat lunch while checking where you’re going next.

 8. Stock Up on Snacks

 When you’re in between big cities, you might drive for a while without seeing any stores if you’re in the country.
 Make sure you get plenty of water to stay hydrated (I always recommend a refillable water bottle).

 Healthy snacks like protein bars and nuts will always be the best choice, as they’ll keep you full until your next proper meal.
 However, as an American driving in Ireland, you’ll want to try a few Irish snacks, I recommend Taytos and Club Zero.
 I always grab these when I visit Ireland!

 9. Fuel Up in Big Cities